-Based in Toronto, Ontario, Tchi-Tchin-Ga is a company whose goal is to promote Exotic and Healthy BBQ Blends, Rubs and Spices.
+Based in Toronto, Ontario, Tchi-Tchin-Ga is a company whose goal is to promote natural Spices, Exotic Rubs and Healthy BBQ Blends.
 Our Blends are inspired by West African cuisine, known for its’ rich flavor and healing components.

 West Africa secret spices are not made only for seasoning, they are also consumed for their health benefits.